Motorized Foot Scooters

 How do I notify someone that a scooter has been knocked over, obstructing the sidewalk, or otherwise creating a nuisance or hazard?

-You can also contact the scooter rental company.
+You can also contact the scooter rental company using the contact information above.
 Each company is required to maintain dedicated customer support phone numbers and email addresses, which are noted on the scooters themselves.
 The goal for response time is within 2 hours of relocation request.

 Can I pick up or relocate a scooter if I don't intend to use it?